pierrepo/PBxplore/doc/single.structure.analysis.md

     ZZcddfklpcbfklmmmmmmmmnopafklgoiaklmmmmmmmmpacddddddehkllmmm
     mnnommmmmmmmmmmmmmnopacddddZZ

-One can also use the `-p` option to use a directory containing PDB files as an input:
+One can also use the `-p` option to provide a directory containing PDB files as an input:

     ./PBassign.py -p test/static/ -o test2